noobaa/noobaa-core/docs/non_containerized_NSFS.md

 #### 1. `check_syslog_ng`
 `check_syslog_ng` flag will add syslogng to the health status check.
 Health final status will depend on the syslogng status.
 Health script will check whether the syslogng service is active or not and its PID is a valid value.
-Syslogng status will get added along with nsfs and rsyslog.
+Syslogng status will get added along with NooBaa and rsyslog.

 ### Health Error Codes
 These are the error codes populated in the health output if the system is facing some issues.
 If any of these error codes are present in health status then the overall status will be in `NOTOK` state.
-#### 1. `NOOBAA_NSFS_SERVICE_FAILED`
+#### 1. `NOOBAA_SERVICE_FAILED`
 #### Reasons
-- NSFS service is not started properly.
+- NooBaa service is not started properly.
-- Stopped NSFS service is not removed.
+- Stopped NooBaa service is not removed.

 #### Resolutions
-- Verify the NSFS service is running by checking the status and logs command.
+- Verify the NooBaa service is running by checking the status and logs command.
 ```
-systemctl status noobaa_nsfs.service
+systemctl status noobaa.service
-journalctl -xeu noobaa_nsfs.service
+journalctl -xeu noobaa.service
 ```
-If the NSFS is not started, start the service
+If the NooBaa service is not started, start the service
 ```
-systemctl enable noobaa_nsfs.service
+systemctl enable noobaa.service
-systemctl start noobaa_nsfs.service
+systemctl start noobaa.service
 ```
 #### 2. `RSYSLOG_SERVICE_FAILED`
 #### Reasons